artefactual/archivematica-docs/admin-manual/installation/duracloud-setup.rst

 **Sync an existing directory**

 1. If there are existing directories that you wish to sync but do not wish to    reorganize into a directory structure deep enough to work with Archivematica,    you can instead use the Sync Tool's prefix option:

-i.
-Ensure your sync tool is stopped in the Status tab.
+  * Ensure your sync tool is stopped in the Status tab.
 Then click on the configuration tab.

-ii.
-Under "Other options," create a prefix for your sync folder to create a
-    directory structure at least two levels deep.
+  * Under "Other options," create a prefix for your sync folder to create a directory structure at least two levels deep.
 The prefix must end in a slash (/).

 2. Note that the prefix will replace the directory name of the sync folder in DuraCloud.